darijavan/gsearch/README.md

 ## Setup

-Download authorization credentials from the [Google API Console](https://console.developers.google.com/apis/credentials) And put it on the project root, named as "client_secret.json"
+Download authorization credentials (for OAuth ID) from the [Google API Console](https://console.developers.google.com/apis/credentials)
+And put it on the project root, named as "client_secret.json"

 ## Author